Brown-chested barbet

 The brown-chested barbet (Capito brunneipectus), also called cinnamon-breasted barbet, is a species of bird in the family Capitonidae, the New World barbets.
 It is endemic to Brazil's central Amazon Basin.

 Taxonomy and systematics

-At one time, the brown-chested barbet, black-spotted barbet (Capito niger), and gilded barbet (Capito auratus) were considered conspecific but since the late 20th century have been accepted as individual species that are each others' closest relatives.
+At one time, the brown-chested barbet, black-spotted barbet (Capito niger), and gilded barbet (Capito auratus) were considered conspecific but since the late 20th century have been accepted as individual species that are each other's closest relatives.

 The brown-chested barbet is monotypic.

 Description

 The brown-chested barbet is approximately 18 cm long; the male weighs approximately 58 g.
 The male's crown is dull gold with a wide black patch through the eye below it.
 Its back is black with yellow streaks.
 The throat is yellowish-white; below it is a cinnamon breastband and a yellow to olive belly, both with faint streaks.
 The female is similar but duller and it has more yellowish markings on the wings and its throat is black-spotted cinnamon.